 How will the school prepare and support my child through the transition from key stage to key stage and beyond?
 Children starting school in the Early Years classes will have pre-arranged visits during the summer term, some including their parents/carers.
 Those children that attend the school nursery also access certain activities in the main school e.g. P.E. and visiting the Library.
 Information meetings for parents/carers will also be held by the Early Years Team.

-Transition between Early Years / KS1 and KS1 / KS2 includes 'meet the teacher' mornings at the end of the summer term.
+Transition between Early Years (Nursery - Reception) / KS1 and KS1 / KS2 includes 'meet the teacher' mornings at the end of the summer term.
 Information regarding all pupils is passed from the outgoing teacher to the new teacher every year.
-If some pupils with special needs require extra sessions/visits then these can be arranged.
+If some pupils with special needs require extra sessions/visits, then these can be arranged.
 The SENDCo spends time with the new class teacher going through any extra information and adaptations that may be required.

-Transitions between Year 6 and Secondary school includes pre-arranged visits/activity days to the two secondary schools in Penzance before final requests for places have to be submitted.
-Once County have allocated the places all pupils will have further visits to the school they will be attending the following September.
+Transitions between Year 6 and secondary school includes pre-arranged visits/activity days to the feeder secondary schools before final requests for places have to be submitted.
+Once County have allocated the places, all pupils will have further visits to the school they will be attending the following September.

-For those pupils with additional needs all secondary schools offer pre-arranged extra visits/activities in smaller groups.
-These children will also take up 'education passports' which give the secondary school any information the pupils wishes them to have regarding themselves, their families, favourite activities etc.
+For those pupils with additional needs, all secondary schools offer pre-arranged extra visits/activities in smaller groups and transition SENDCO meetings will take place These children will also take up 'education passports' which give the secondary school any information the pupils wishes them to have regarding themselves, their families, favourite activities etc.